seedhaval/scripts/docs/pyspark_jupyter_docker.md

 Step 2 - Open docker desktop and ensure that the docker engine is in running state

-Step 3 - Pull the bitname spark docker container.
+Step 3 - Pull the bitnami spark docker container.
 Run below command on terminal

     docker pull bitnami/spark